Career : 1972 - 1985

 Austin wrote his name into Australian Football folklore in July, 1977 at Princes Park, when he deputised for Carlton’s champion full-back Geoff Southby against Hawthorn, and kept the Hawks’ goal-kicking machine Peter Hudson goal-less on one of just three occasions in Hudson’s brilliant 129-game, 727-goal VFL career.
 Curly gave away height, weight and experience that day, but his steely concentration proved too much for the Hawthorn star and Carlton won by 14 points.

-Two years later, Austin returned from injury on the eve of the finals and was selected on the reserves for the Grand Final against Collingwood.
+Two years later, Austin returned from injury on the eve of the finals and was selected on the bench for the Grand Final against Collingwood.
 On a sodden MCG, in front of more than 112,000 fans, the Blues beat their fiercest rivals by five points, thanks to some desperate late brilliance by Wayne Harmes.
 With just two minutes or so left on the clock, Harmes’ committed chase, dive and swipe at the ball in the right forward pocket delivered the ball to Ken Sheldon, who goaled to seal Carlton’s twelfth Premiership.
 Curly was in a back pocket on the siren, having come off the bench early to allow Harmes to push forward.

 The Blues finished the home and away rounds of season 1980 second on the ladder by percentage, only to crash out of the finals after successive defeats.
 Coach ‘Percy’ Jones was promptly sacked, and former Hawthorn captain and Premiership coach David Parkin appointed in his place.
 Austin blossomed further under Parkin’s coaching, playing solid, dependable football throughout 1981, in a rock-hard Blues defence.

-A year later, Carlton’s superb 1982 back-to-back Grand Final victory over Richmond came after one of the toughest finals campaigns in this clubs’ history.
+The injury from the 1981 season would hamper Austin during the 1982 season whereupon he would manage just the10 home and away games after missing the opening four games of the season.
+But Parkin and the match committee knew fully well the value Austin was to the team and managed him through the 1982 season knowing that a fully fit Austin in the finals would be an asset to the team's goal of achieving back to back flags.
+Carlton’s superb 1982 back-to-back Grand Final victory over Richmond came after one of the toughest finals campaigns in this clubs’ history.
 Ending the home and away rounds as the third of five finalists, Parkin’s Blues beat Hawthorn in the Qualifying Final, lost to Richmond in the Second Semi, then faced the Hawks again in the Preliminary Final for the right to play Richmond for the flag.

 Parkin knew the key to victory over Hawthorn was to limit the influence of their champion Leigh Matthews, and the man he turned to was Curly Austin.
 Barely five minutes into the game however, Matthews crashed through Austin and knocked him senseless.
 After being revived on the field, Curly refused to be taken off.
 He ran back to his position, chested Matthews with an attitude that said; “is that the best you can do?” then proceeded to cut the Hawks’ gun forward out of the game.
 Carlton won by five goals, Austin won the Blues’ Best Player award, and looked forward confidently to another Grand Final appearance – at least until midway through the next morning’s training run.